rodrigomarchisilva/rodrigomarchisilva.github.io/README.md

 * **Core Technologies:** React (w/ functional components), ContextAPI, Hooks, React-Bootstrap;
 * **Secondary Technologies:** Docker (w/ compose);
 * **Description:** This project was created to be a portfolio, with a home page, a page with information about me, a page with the technologies I used at least once, and a page with links to the applications I created and their source code.
 It also gives the user the ability to switch between light and dark themes, to alter the language between English and Portuguese, and to save preferences in the browser's local storage;
-* **How Trybe projects work:** Trybe makes tests and you have to pass them to get your project approved, through GitHub Actions.
-They tell you what the app should do and you have to make it happen with your own logic and design, often having to use things they didn't teach you yet, to practice your research, problem solving and learning skills.
-So it's not a copy-paste project, like in most of the courses;
-* **My approach to learning through projects:** I always try to do things for the first time without using external references, e.g. Stack Overflow, ready to use designs and so on.
-I only use them when I'm stuck and can't find a solution on my own.
-I believe that doing this when I'm only practicing, increases my creativity.
-That's why some of my projects might not follow well stablished patterns of code and design;
+* **How this project was made:** I did it all by myself, including logic and design.
+Only a few functionalities were inspired by other sources, but I pointed them out in the code;
-* **Commit history:** It might be a bit messy or compromised in some projects, either because I had to migrate the project to a new repository, or because I was still in the learning process and didn't know how to use Git properly.
-I'm still learning, but I already improved a lot.
+* **Commit history:** It might be a bit messy or cut by half in some projects, either because I had to migrate the project to a new repository and lost the first commits, or because, at the time, I had not yet learned how to use atomic and conventional commits.

 ### :printer: Cloning the project and opening it on VSCode